 An important part of U.S. history long before WWII, the war gave Latinos new opportunities and presented them with new challenges.
 Because Latinos did not serve in segregated units, as African Americans did, their WWII history is sometimes overlooked.
 Was that history unique, and if so, how?
 Students learn about Latino WWII heroes and average soldiers, as well as issues of ethnicity and acculturation on the Home Front.

-This program is offered free of charge during National Hispanic Heritage Month (September 15- October 15) through generous support from Pan American Life Insurance Group, proud sponsor of Latino American Stories in Wartime.
+This program is offered free of charge during National Hispanic Heritage Month (September 15- October 15) through generous support from Pan American Life Insurance Group.

 A Day of Infamy: The Japanese Attack on Pearl Harbor